valentecaio/aiocraft/README.md

 ![screenshot1.png](https://github.com/valentecaio/aiocraft/blob/main/.github/screenshot1.png?raw=true)

 AioCraft is a first-person game built with the Three.js library.
-It uses GPU instancing to render a scene composed of texels (cubes) which are randomly generated from a Perlin noise function.
+It uses GPU instancing to render a scene composed of voxels (cubes) which are randomly generated from a Perlin noise function.
 The collision and gravity are handled using the native ray tracing Three.js module.

 For more information, see [this presentation](.github/aiocraft.pdf) (in Portuguese) ot [this demonstration video](.github/video1.mp4).